sigcsets/sigcse_website/events/comped/index.md

 ##### Latest CompEd conferences

 Follow the links to conference web sites and proceedings in the ACM DL.
+Browse by the <a href="covers.html">proceeding covers</a>.

 {% assign items = site.data.comped.conferences | sort: 'year' | reverse %}
 {% for c in items limit:3 %}